Approaches to Making Resolutions

 “I don’t believe in New Year’s resolutions.
 I think if you want to change something, change it today and don’t wait until the New Year.”

 I don’t disagree with Bloomberg, though I do think there’s value in including New Year’s resolutions in the process of change if only as a review as Ferriss recommends.
 Finally, simply determining to be “absolutely present, and absolutely positive” just doesn’t have enough substance for me.

 Why I Make Resolutions

-For the last 10 years or so, I’ve decided to make resolutions of some sort for the coming year.
+For many years now, I’ve made resolutions of some sort for the coming year.
 Ultimately, I make this decision because I can’t get past the success doing so has brought me.
 Not a perfect record.
 Not even close.
 Yet, far more progress with resolutions than without them.

 “You were taught, with regard to your former way of life, to put off your old self, which is being corrupted by its deceitful desires; to be made new in the attitude of your minds; and to put on the new self, created to be like God in true righteousness and holiness.”
 (Ephesians 4:22-24)

 Simply put, making resolutions at the end/beginning of each year just reminds me to:

 - Regularly go through this process of examination and renewal.